 Virtual PBX systems are hosted and handled by an offsite VoIP service provider.
 This means that your business does not have to bother with hardware issues or conduct maintenance checks.

-Benefits of Virtual PBX
+Benefits of Cloud PBX

 Virtual PBX systems are popular with various business types — small businesses, remote companies, start-up, large enterprises — for a variety of reasons such as:

 - Offering inexpensive business voice over IP services to small and medium-sized businesses